jpruiz84/bpmp-virt/README.md

 			status = "okay";
 		};

-    This places the UARTA alone in the IOMMU group TEGRA_SID_NISO1_SMMU_TEST.
-    Also, this configuration disables the default nvidia,tegra194-hsuart driver by replacing it with a dummy driver.

-4. For the host add the bpmp_host_proxy node to Linux_for_Tegra/sources/ hardware/nvidia/soc/t23x/kernel-dts/tegra234-soc/tegra234-soc-base.dtsi
-   with the next content:

-		bpmp_host_proxy: bpmp_host_proxy {
-		    compatible = "nvidia,bpmp-host-proxy";
-		    allowed-clocks = <TEGRA234_CLK_UARTA
-				    TEGRA234_CLK_PLLP_OUT0>;
-		    allowed-resets = <TEGRA234_RESET_UARTA>;
-		    status = "okay";
-		};
+    Alternatively you can apply the changes from a patch

+		pushd path-to/Linux_for_Tegra/sources/hardware/nvidia/soc/t23x/
+		patch -p1 < path-to/0005-bpmp-host-proxy-dts.patch
+		popd

     With this configuration we enable the bpmp-host in the host.
 Also, here we inform to the bpmp-host which are the allowed resources (clocks and resets) that can be used by the VMs.
 Copy these resources from the device tree node of the devices that you will passthrough.

-5. If it is not already there, remember to add the interrupts configurations to the node "*intc: interrupt-controller@f400000*" in the file kernel-dts/tegra234-soc/tegra234-soc-minimal.dtsi in Linux_for_Tegra/sources/hardware/nvidia/soc/t23x
+3. If it is not already there, remember to add the interrupts configurations to the node "*intc: interrupt-controller@f400000*" in the file kernel-dts/tegra234-soc/tegra234-soc-minimal.dtsi in Linux_for_Tegra/sources/hardware/nvidia/soc/t23x